 This leaflet has been written to help you understand more about scabies.
-It will tell you what it is, what causes it, what can be done about it, and where you can find out more about it.
+It explains what it is, what causes it, what can be done about it, and where more information can be found about it.

 What is scabies?

-Scabies is a common and very itchy skin condition caused by a tiny mite called Sarcoptes Scabiei.
+Scabies is a common and very itchy skin rash caused by a tiny mite called Sarcoptes scabiei.
 It can affect people of any age but is most common in the young and the elderly.

 What causes scabies?

 The mites that cause scabies are tiny parasites which are smaller than a pinhead.
 They are usually spread by direct skin-to-skin contact with someone who already has scabies and sometimes, but rarely, from shared clothing, towels or bedding.
 People affected by scabies have an average of about a dozen adult mites on their skin; a few carry many more.
 Anyone can get scabies.